brianc/node-stretchypants/README.md

 Sometimes I get all fat feeling and need to wear stretchypants.
 Sometimes I write bad code.
 This is both of those times.

 The only thing this really does is scope your request urls to an `/<index>` and `/<type>` url, and do bulk inserts because those are neat.

-You can pipe a stream into here, and get some awesome ETL hotness like this:
+The most important thing is stretchypants returns you an instance of a __writable stream__ to your elasticsearch index & type.
+You can pipe a (object) stream of arrays into stretchypants, and get some awesome ETL hotness like this:

 ### awesomeness